-I realize, and cringe, that this means that really ugly ideas will be heard, but that is healthy: when it is normal for all sides, all ideas to be aired, the idiocy of bad ideas is glaring enough that they don’t gather steam.
+I realize, and cringe, that this means that really ugly ideas will be heard, but that is healthy: when it is normal for all sides and all ideas to be aired, the idiocy of bad ideas is glaring enough that they don’t gather steam.

 This is a very important concept for us on the left to start absorbing, because the resentment fueled by decades of our behavior toward those with differing ideas is part of why we’re now stuck with a Trump as our President.
 It’s how Trump, a self-proclaimed billionaire, could present himself as an oppressed victim and not be laughed off the stage.
 Trump was enough of a rich, media-savvy blowhard that he was able to be heard, and because that was such an anomaly, such a rarity, he was seen as a symbol to rally around, someone who had made it through to “finally” speak for millions of people who had come to hold similar ideas but felt like they had been repeatedly silenced by “political correctness.”